Author Archives: robsworkshop

 5. Fix leaking gaskets on the box covers

-I’m not aware of these being a part you can get.
-So I’ll haft make my own.
+I’m not aware of these being a part you can just buy.
+So I’ll will be making my own.
 Mine may not look as scookum as the factory ones..
 But then again those broke !
 The passenger side is so close to breaking I may as well make two sets.

-And those hinges are rusty..
+And those hinges are rusty.
+Nope can’t have that ..
 As you can see these are riveted on, so not easy to replace.
 I may use small bolts, or pop rivets just don’t make them tight.
 And the pop rivet idea works.

 Yup that’s electrical wire and crimp fittings.
 I’m cleaning the hinges and painting them too.
 So skip back to #1 on the list.
 Drivers seat !
 Came out easy with the right tools.
 And I’m $1.75 richer.
 I wonder what I’ll find under the passenger seat ?
 A quarter !
 Now I have two bucks !